Eddio0141/UniTAS/README.md

 # Background tasks to be finished
 - Update() and FixedUpdate() calls in core needs to be done before Unity calls happen, hook to make it work.
-- Create core patches which will be patches for things that exists in all unity versions / .NET versions
-- Pass assembly information to some initializer for Core.UnityHooks and use reflection to get the types rather than finding each type in Plugin initialization
-- Clean up Plugin and UnityASyncHandler type passing
 - Full input legacy system override
   - [x] Mouse clicks
   - [x] Axis & value control